filecoin-project/devgrants/rfp-proposals/rfp-proposal-reputation-system.md

 1. Setting up the sync progress from Filecoin Node to DB.
 2. Writing API's + code for users to:
-    * query the miner metrics above.
+    * query miner metrics above.
     * submit claims:
         * that get verified via data that is contextual to the claim.
         * if verification succeeds: claims would get stored.
-        * if verification fails: claim context will get stored and relevant response will be sent back.
+        * if verification fails: claim context will get stored, and relevant response will be sent back.

 People Involved: